The International Trade Blog arrow International Sales & Marketing

 This HS nomenclature is used as the basis for determining customs tariffs in more than 200 countries around the world.
 The HS influences U.S. HTS and Schedule B codes, and it can impact trade agreements that use tariff-change rules.

-In addition to HTS and Schedule B changes inspired by these HS changes, the International Trade Commission (ITC) and Census Bureau typically publish annual editions of the codes at the beginning of every year, as well as supplements or revisions as required throughout the rest of the year.
+In addition to HTS and Schedule B changes inspired by these HS changes, the International Trade Commission (ITC) and U.S. Census Bureau typically publish annual editions of the codes at the beginning of every year, as well as supplements or revisions as required throughout the rest of the year.
+That means you should be reviewing these classifications regularly—not just every five years.

 As part of your company’s year-end checklist as well as your Export Compliance Program (ECP), you should take the opportunity to review your products and classification numbers to see if they are subject to any newly announced changes.